Stuck in someone else's frames? break free!

 a few strands of saffron

-two tsp milk to soak saffron
+two teaspoons milk to soak saffron

 a cup of water